 How is Keratoconus Treated?

 Once someone has been diagnosed with keratoconus, the treatment process can begin.
 Usually, this starts with specialized glasses and contacts that have been designed to slow the process.
 Eventually, this will not be enough to keep keratoconus at bay.
 Once this point is reached, surgical options are available including corneal cross-linking and even a corneal transplant.

 What If I Have Keratoconus?

 This is a serious condition and it needs to be treated properly to preserve someone’s vision.
 That is where we can help.
 We have some of the best eye doctors in Arizona and we have a lot of experience dealing with keratoconus.
-We offer free consultations, so we encourage everyone to come in for a complete exam.
 Contact us today to schedule an appointment with our team.
 If you have keratoconus, we can help you treat this condition.